Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ![](/assets/reversed_small_even6.png)

-I'm obviously some kind of rescuer.
+I'm obviously some kind of rescuer, or at least, I feel like one.

 * _Where do I come from?_